NOAAS Rainier: Significant incidents

 The fishing vessel Cricket sank in southern Sitka Sound on 10 June 2008.
 Her two crewmen abandoned ship in survival suits.
 Rainier rescued them.

 The ship underwent a service-life extension renovation during 2010.
 This work took place at the Vigor Marine shipyard in Portland, Oregon, under a $13.1 million contract.
 Among the work performed was the installation of the Kongsburg multibeam sonar system and the MVP200 Moving Vessel Profiler, replacement of davits and other deck machinery, refitting of living and berthing spaces, and upgrades to machinery control systems, power generation machinery, and the ship’s steering system.
 Rainier was originally expected to be retired in 2015, but with the additional investment in extending her life, she is now expected to serve until 2028, when she will be 60 years old.

 While transiting the Montlake Cut in the Lake Washington Ship Canal in Seattle, Washington, on 16 April 2018, Rainier struck the bottom and a concrete wall.
 No injuries were reported, but the ship suffered damage to one of her propellers, dents in her hull, and paint scrapes.

-During the summer surveying season in 2018, while off the Southern California coast, the US Coast Guard requested that she assist a disabled sailboat.
+During the summer surveying season in 2018, while Rainier was off the Southern California coast, the United States Coast Guard requested that she assist a disabled sailboat.
 Rainier successfully towed the boat to calm waters.

-On March 22, 2018, NOAA hosted a ceremony in Newport, Oregon to celebrate the Rainier's and her sister ships Fairweather's 50 years of service.
+On 22 March 2018, NOAA hosted a ceremony in Newport, Oregon, to celebrate 'Rainier′s and her sister ship Fairweather′s 50 years of service.

+While in transit to Honolulu, Hawaii, on 5 September 2023, Rainier experienced a fire on board when she was about 200 nmi off Tutuila in American Samoa with 41 people on board.
+The fire was caused by a malfunctioning MSD ventilation booster fan in the exhaust stacks above the engine room and affected machinery spaces, the ship's machine shop, and a computer laboratory.
+The ship, in a remote part of the ocean and not in radio contact with other vessels, was left without propulsion and electrical power for about 23 hours before she was able to proceed under reduced power to Pago Pago, American Samoa, which was the nearest port.
+There were no reported injuries.
+After the ship arrived at Pago Pago on 7 September, an investigation into the cause of the fire and an assessment of the ship's condition began, and it became clear that Rainier′s damage was extensive and beyond the repair capability of facilities at Pago Pago.
+She was towed 2,500 nmi to Honolulu, where she arrived on 28 October 2023 for repairs.

+Teacher at Sea Program

 NOAA sponsors a Teacher at Sea program in its fleet, where primary and secondary school teachers go aboard to participate in the science undertaken by the ships.
 The intent of the program is to spread awareness of NOAA and ocean sciences generally to teachers who can use this knowledge in their classrooms.
-Rainier has had a Teacher at Sea participant aboard in 2011, 2013, 2014, 2016, 2018, and 2019.
+Rainier had a Teacher at Sea participant aboard in 2011, 2013, 2014, 2016, 2018, and 2019.

-In 1977 Rainier earned the NOAA Unit Citation.